TerrySimBar/NYC-Crime-Dashboard/README.md

 <br>

 ### Requirements & Dependencies
 All the necessary JavaScript libraries, including Bootstrap, Leaflet and Plotly.js, are included directly in the accompanying HTML file using `<script>` tags.
-These libraries are either hosted via Content Delivery Networks (CDNs) or included locally. you will also need to install the following dependencies:
+These libraries are either hosted via Content Delivery Networks (CDNs) or included locally.
+You will also need to install the following dependencies:

 Python (version 3.10.9)
 Pandas (version: 2.0.3)